“Within you, there is a stillness and a sanctuary to which you can retreat at any time and be yourself.”— Hermann Hesse

-In addition to seasonal nutrition, start off with a cleanse or detox and continue to exercise and practice deep breathing.
-Cleansing your digestive system will help strengthen your immune system’s ability to fight off the colds and viruses that pop up in the fall.
+Start off with a cleanse or detox and continue to exercise and practice deep breathing.
+Cleansing your digestive system will help strengthen your immune system’s ability to fight off colds and viruses that pop up.

-The colors on the trees are replicated in the foods we eat.
+The colors in nature are replicated in the foods we eat.
 Aim to create meals with deep, warm hues from ingredients like beets, carrots, sweet potatoes, kale, pomegranates, and brussels sprouts.
-Soups and cooked vegetables are preferred as warming foods are optimal for health during the season.
-Here is a more comprehensive list of foods to include in your meals this fall (aim for organic or local) :
+Soups and cooked vegetables are preferred as warming foods are optimal for health.
+Here is a more comprehensive list of foods to include in your meals (aim for organic or local) :